thomergil/pcb2gcode-millready/README.md

 # Use the optimized files with your CNC controller
 ```

-## Why Use This Tool?

-`pcb2gcode` generates excellent G-code for PCB milling, but it includes tool change operations by default and moves to the starting point in an unsafe manner.

-This tool automates the process of:

-1. Removing pauses for tool changes when you want to run a single-tool operation
-2. Optimizing the tool path to move to safely position first before plunging, which reduces the risk of damaging the drill bit and a jig.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.